mahirkarababa/DjangoProje/README.md

-"# Django ˜Ÿ ˜lanlar Sitesi Projesi"
+"# Django Is IlanlarÄ± Sitesi Projesi"